 Did the Claremont Serial Murderer Kill Julie Cutler?

 The alleged Claremont Serial Murderer, Bradley Robert Edwards is currently on trial for the murders of Sarah Spiers, Jane Rimmer and Ciara Glennon.
 He has already pleaded guilty to two rapes of two women, one in Huntingdale, the other at Karrakatta Cemetery.

 But did he take Julie too?
 Was she one of his first kills?

 Who Was Julie Cutler?

 Julie Leanne Cutler was a former student of Iona Presentation College who went on to study English Literature and theatre at the West Australian Institute of Technology (which is now known as Curtin University).
 She was quiet and studious, with a dimple on her cheek.
-Julie had lost her mother when she was a young girl.
+Julie had lost her mother, Robyn to Hodgkin’s Disease when she was a young girl.
 She was close to her father, Roger and her younger half-sister, Nicole.
-Julie had just returned from an overseas trip before she disappeared.

 The Disappearance of Julie Cutler